 - Choice of core-based licensing or Server + CAL licensing for Standard

 The feature comparison is listed below on the comparison chart.

-If you are looking forward to explore more about the licensing policies, download the 6 pages Licensing Datasheet from Microsoft.
+If you are looking forward to exploring more about the licensing policies, download the six pages Licensing Datasheet from Microsoft.